Synthetic colorant: Rapid expansion

-In the late 1860s many companies began offering a full spectrum of colors, and were already outcompeting many natural dyes for market share.
-Prices continually fell, and new colors and products regularly entered the market.
-On January 1, 1868, there were 52 producers of aniline dyes.
-Members of enlightened scientific societies from all over Europe competed for expertise and authority with dyers and printers in factories and workshops.
+competed for expertise and authority with dyers and printers in factories and workshops.
 Many soluble salts of acid dyes synthesized for textile-related purposes were transformed into insoluble salts or lake pigments by reaction with water-soluble salts of calcium, barium or lead, whereas basic dyes were treated with tannins or antimony potassium tartrate to yield pigments.

 Synthetic alizarin 1868 – 1873

 The development of synthetic alizarin opened up a huge market that was formerly served by natural dye makers.
 Alizarin was the first dye whose structure chemist determined, and they quickly set it as a target of synthesis, succeeding by 1868.
 Other chemical components of natural madder were identified and applied by the mid-nineteenth century, including purpurin, which produced a delicate lilac colour, and green alizarin, which was patented in Britain and famously displayed at the 1867 Paris International Exhibition.
 Similar to aniline dyes, the precursors for Synthetic Alizarin were easily obtainable from coal tar.
 Germany dominated the synthetic alizarin market, however foreign competition was not non-extant, for example the British Alizarine Company Ltd.